-The church was consecrated in 1873.
+The church was consecrated on August 6th 1873.
 In those days the lychgate, which now is such a beloved feature of the main entrance from the town, was at the gate by the traffic lights leading towards Lytham.

 Circa 1873-4.
 Notice the absence of the existing tower and position of the Lych Gate facing Heyhouses School.

 Circa 1873-4.
 Looking towards the south wall of the Church.
 Notice the absence of headstones, tombstones, etc.